Skip to main content

 What we checked

-We treated the timing right after the wash as the first lead rather than assuming the coil or blower had been damaged.
+The weak airflow began the day the wash crew left, so we started at the reassembly, not at the coil or blower.
 A wash that goes wrong at the reassembly stage can quietly reduce airflow without leaving any other symptom.

 What we found